10 Best Camera Flash Sync PC Cords

 A loose PC sync connection is a common cause of missed flashes.
 Screw-lock terminals thread into compatible female PC ports to create a mechanical bond that resists tugs and vibrations.
 If you shoot action, dance, or any scenario where cables get bumped, prioritize cords with locking collars.
 Even in calm studio environments, a screw lock prevents gradual loosening as you adjust light angles throughout the day.

 Not every camera or flash features a threaded PC port.
 Check your gear specifications before assuming a lock will engage.
-If your device lacks threads, the screw lock simply sits unused and the cord still connects via friction, but the extra security is wasted.
+On a port without threads, the screw lock simply sits unused and the cord connects by friction only.

 Multi-Packs and Splitter Configurations